LeeVonks/Culinarix-API-Documentation/README.md

 **Links to each Repository**

+*For more information on our RESTful APIs, please visit the corresponding repository below.*

 | Links                  | Description                     |
 |---------------------------|---------------------------------|
 | [Our Capstone Dashboard](https://github.com/keeptrain/Culinarix) | Culinarix Dashboard GitHub Repositories for Capstone Project Bangkit Academy 2023 batch 2  |